molecularmachinist/functional_sampling_tool/README.md

 This will also install the needed dependencies.

 Second, we run the command to install the package.
-From the project root folder run
+Here I assume that you have downloaded the project and are within its root folder.
+From there run

 ```
 pip install .